sta48/healinghoney/documents/design-journey.md

 ### Target Audience(s) (Milestone 1)
 > Tell us about your target audience(s).

-The target audience is someone who many want to find natural remedies to simple sicknesses such as a cold and injuries such as a cut.
+The target audience is a plant enthusiast who many want to find natural remedies to simple sicknesses such as a cold and injuries such as a cut or someone who just wants to learn more about medicinal plants.

 ### Design Patterns (Milestone 1)